Honda Ridgeline Battery Replacement

 - Pull the resonator off the engine while gently shaking it loose.
 Once removed, you can now see the car battery.

 - The battery is secured by a plastic bracket that prevents the battery from bouncing up and down and prevents battery side-to-side movements.
 To remove the bracket, loosen the two 10mm nuts using a deep socket and a ratchet, set your ratchet to loosen the setting, then turn the ratchet counterclockwise.
-The nuts are connected to a j shape metal threaded bar connected to the base of the battery holder.
-Holding the j-bars while loosening the nuts should prevent the j-bar from falling into tight spaces.
+The nuts are connected to a j-shaped metal threaded bar attached to the base of the battery holder.
+Holding the J-bars while loosening the nuts should prevent the J-bar from falling into tight spaces.

-- Loosen the negative terminal’s retaining nut using a 10 mm socket wrench or t-wrench.
+- Loosen the negative terminal’s retaining nut using a 10 mm socket or t-wrench.

 - Pull the negative battery terminal off the pole.